bananaml/potassium/README.md

 You may configure as many `@app.handler` functions as you'd like, with unique API routes.

-The context dict passed in is mutable, so you can modify it in-place to persist objects between warm handlers.
+The context dict passed in is a mutable reference, so you can modify it in-place to persist objects between warm handlers.

 ---